skymandr/TailWimpLite/README.md

 Two moves – one vertical and one horizontal in any order – are needed to get the window into a corner quadrant.
 This will also move the window to the top of the window pile, unless this has choice has been deactivated.
-If padding is specified, space on the desktop will be reserved around the windows, to allow access to the icon bar, iconized windows and the like.
+If padding is specified, space on the desktop will be reserved around the windows to allow access to the icon bar, iconized windows and the like.
 By default, only bottom padding is non-zero, in order to show the icon bar.